numpy/numpy/doc/source/glossary.rst

       Ordinarily this means the shapes of a and b must be identical.
 But in some cases, NumPy can fill "missing" axes or "too-short" dimensions with duplicate data so shapes will match.
 The duplication costs no memory or time.
-See :doc:`Broadcasting. <user/basics.broadcasting>`
+For details, see :doc:`Broadcasting. <user/basics.broadcasting>`

     C order